The downsizing superannuation measure is a powerful tool for freeing up equity in your home and growing your retirement savings.

 What it means means is that your downsizer superannuation contribution will not count towards your usual annual caps on contributions to your super fund.

 Your contribution will, however, count towards your transfer balance cap.

-This cap is currently set at $1.6 million and represents the amount from which you can draw tax-free income when you transfer your savings from your accumulation super fund to your retirement or pension phase fund, or as a lump sum.
+As of 1 July 2021, this cap was set at $1.7 million and represents the amount from which you can draw tax-free income when you transfer your savings from your accumulation super fund to your retirement or pension phase fund, or as a lump sum.

 If time is of the essence for you, note that downsizer amounts won’t be counted in your superannuation balance until the end of that financial year.

 I’m curious.
 How many Australians have used the scheme?